Lt.-Col. Charles Gore Hay, 20th Earl of Erroll1

 M, #46309, b.
 9 April 1919, d.
 27 February 1985

 Sir Rupert Iain Kay Moncreiffe of that Ilk, 11th Bt. was born on 9 April 1919.2 He was the son of Lt.-Cdr.
-Thomas Gerald Auckland Moncreiffe and Hilda de Miremont.2 He married, firstly, Diana Denyse Hay, Countess of Erroll, daughter of Josslyn Victor Hay, 22nd Earl of Erroll and Lady Myra Idina Sackville, on 19 December 1946 at St. Margaret's Church, Westminster, London, England.1 He and Diana Denyse Hay, Countess of Erroll were divorced in 1964.1 He married, secondly, Hermione Patricia Faulkner, daughter of Lt.-Col. Walter Douglas Faulkner and Patricia Katherine Montagu Douglas Scott, on 1 May 1966.3 He died on 27 February 1985 at age 65 at London, England.2
+Thomas Gerald Auckland Moncreiffe and Hilda de Miremont.2 He married, firstly, Diana Denyse Hay, Countess of Erroll, daughter of Josslyn Victor Hay, 22nd Earl of Erroll and Lady Myra Idina Sackville, on 19 December 1946 at St. Margaret's Church, Westminster, London, EnglandG.1 He and Diana Denyse Hay, Countess of Erroll were divorced in 1964.1 He married, secondly, Hermione Patricia Faulkner, daughter of Lt.-Col. Walter Douglas Faulkner and Patricia Katherine Montagu Douglas Scott, on 1 May 1966.2 He died on 27 February 1985 at age 65 at London, EnglandG.2

-in 1946.2 He graduated from University of Edinburgh, Edinburgh, Midlothian, Scotland, in 1950 with a Bachelor of Law (LL.B.).2 He was admitted to Advocate in 1950.2 He wrote the book Simple Heraldry, published 1953, with D. Pottinger.2 He wrote the book Simple Custom, published 1954.2 He was admitted to Royal Company of Archers.2 He gained the rank of Captain in the service of the Atholl Highlanders.2 He wrote the book Blood Royal, published 1956 (ASIN: B0000CJE19).2 He succeeded to the title of 11th Baronet Moncreiffe [N.S., 1685] on 17 November 1957.2 He graduated from University of Edinburgh, Edinburgh, Midlothian, Scotland, in 1958 with a Doctor of Philosophy (Ph.D.).2 He wrote the book Map of Scotland of Old, published 1960 (ASIN: B000WB5APC).2 He held the office of Deputy Lieutenant (D.L.) of Perthshire in 1961.2 He held the office of Albany Herald between 1961 and 1985.1 He wrote the book The Highland Clans, published 1967, with David Hicks (ASIN: B000IVHU2W).2 He was invested as a Fellow, Society of Antiquaries (F.S.A.).2 He was chairman of Debrett's Peerage Ltd between 1976 and 1982.2 He was invested as a Fellow, Society of Antiquaries of Scotland (F.S.A.Scot.).2 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1980.2 He was invested as a Fellow, American Society of Genealogists (F.A.S.G.).2 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.).2 He was invested as a Queen's Counsel (Q.C.)
-[Scotland] in 1980.2 He was decorated with the award of the Gold Medal, Sacred and Constantinian Order of St. George in 1982.2 He was decorated with the award of the Grand Officer of Merit, Soverign Military Order of Malta in 1982.2 He wrote the book Royal Highness, published 1982.2 He wrote the book Royal Scotland, published 1983, with Jean Goodman.2
+Sir Rupert Iain Kay Moncreiffe of that Ilk, 11th Bt. usually went by his middle name of Iain.2 He was educated at Stowe School, Buckingham, Buckinghamshire, EnglandG.2 He gained the rank of Captain in the Scots Guards.1 He was educated at Heidelberg University, Heidelberg, Baden-Württemburg, Germany.2 He fought in the Second World War, when he was wounded.2 He was Aide-de-Camp to General Sir Andrew Thorne between 1944 and 1945.2 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1945 with a Master of Arts (M.A.)2 He was Military Liaison Officer in Norway to Admiral Sir William Whitworth in 1945.2 He was Private Secretary to Sir Archibald Clark Kerr, Ambassador to the Soviet Russia in 1946.2 He was admitted to the Faculty of Advocates in 1950.2 He graduated from University of Edinburgh, Edinburgh, Midlothian, ScotlandG, in 1950 with a Bachelor of Laws (LL.B.)2 He wrote the book Simple Heraldry, published 1953, with Donald Pottinger.2 He wrote the book Simple Custom, published 1954.2 He gained the rank of Captain in the Atholl Highlanders.2 He was admitted to the Royal Company of Archers.2 He wrote the book Blood Royal, published 1956 (ASIN: B0000CJE19.)2 He succeeded as the 11th Baronet Moncreiffe [N.S., 1685] on 17 November 1957.2 He graduated from University of Edinburgh, Edinburgh, Midlothian, ScotlandG, in 1958 with a Doctor of Philosophy (Ph.D.)2 He wrote the book Map of Scotland of Old, published 1960 (ASIN: B000WB5APC.)2 He held the office of Deputy Lieutenant (D.L.) of Perthshire in 1961.2 He held the office of Albany Herald between 1961 and 1985.1 He wrote the book The Highland Clans, published 1967, with David Hicks (ASIN: B000IVHU2W.)2 He was appointed Fellow, Society of Antiquaries of Scotland (F.S.A.Scot.)2 He was chairman of Debrett's Peerage Ltd between 1976 and 1982.2 He was appointed Fellow, Society of Antiquaries of Scotland (F.S.A.Scot.)2 He was appointed Commander, Royal Victorian Order (C.V.O.) in 1980.2 He was appointed Fellow, American Society of Genealogists (F.A.S.G.)2 He was appointed Queen's Counsel (Q.C.)
+[Scotland] in 1980.2 He was appointed Knight of Justice, Most Venerable Order of the Hospital of St. John of Jerusalem (K.J.St.J.)2 He was awarded the Gold Medal, Constantinian Order of St. George in 1982.2 He wrote the book Royal Highness, published 1982.2 He was awarded the Order pro Merito Melitensi in 1982.2 He wrote the book Royal Scotland, published 1983, with Jean Goodman.2

 Citations